How to Improve Stockroom Management: 11-Step Guide

 • Better aesthetics for any guests who see the stockroom

 Also, leave additional space initially.
-You want to leave some room for error in case you’re forgetting something.
-Plus, your business may scale down the road, in which case you’ll need extra storage in your stockroom.
+You want to leave some room for error if you forget something.
+Plus, your business may scale down the road, so you’ll need extra storage in your stockroom.

-Some businesses should look into adding mobile storage, too.
-This provides more flexibility for ebbs and flows to your ordering throughout the year.
-Storage space is expensive but it’s important to find solutions to ensuring that you always have an adequate amount of space for your products.
+Some businesses should also consider adding mobile storage.
+This provides more flexibility for ebbs and flows in ordering throughout the year.
+Storage space is expensive, but it’s important to find solutions to ensure that you always have an adequate amount of space for your products.

-From the beginning, set up strict rules for your stockroom.
-And training all new staff members accordingly.
+From the beginning, set up strict rules for your stockroom and train all new staff members accordingly.
 Like other aspects of keeping your business organized, a uniform policy helps keep workplace procedures simple and straightforward.
 Even if some rules seem over the top or unnecessary, it’s better to err on the cautious side.

 When creating your stockroom policies, prioritize safety.
 It’s vital that your team has a safe space to work in at all times.

-But also implement rules that will promote cleanliness, organization, and efficiency.
+• But also implement rules that promote cleanliness, organization, and efficiency.
 Most retailers opt to ban food and drink in the stockroom.
-Add some cameras in the back to make sure that people are behaving appropriately and keeping it a safe area of your store.
+Add some cameras in the back to ensure people behave appropriately and keep it a safe area of your store.

 You want your team to be in and out of the stockroom as quickly as possible.
 Oftentimes, they’re back there to grab a product for a waiting customer or to restock shelves that are low in inventory.
 Either way, there is typically some urgency to the situation.